ibm-cloud-docs/AnalyticsEngine/Upload-files-to-HDFS.md

 To use the HDFS CLI, you must use SSH to log in to the cluster using the credentials.

-**Prerequisite**: You need your user credentials and the SSH endpoint.
-See See [Retrieving service endpoints](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-endpoints).
+**Prerequisites**: You need your user credentials and the SSH endpoint.
+See [Retrieving service endpoints](/docs/services/AnalyticsEngine?topic=AnalyticsEngine-retrieve-endpoints).

 You access the HDFS CLI by using the HDFS command.
 Refer to the following examples for using the HDFS CLI: